guigolab/gencode-cls-master-table/README.md

 Cpool | Cp

 Some examples of aliases and their meaning
- * Item 1; SIDMBrEPP0101: SID mouse brain embryo pacbio precaptur biologicalReplicate01 technicalReplicate01
+ * SIDMBrEPP0101: SID mouse brain embryo pacbio precaptur biologicalReplicate01 technicalReplicate01
- * Item 2; SIDHWbAOC0103: SID human whiteBlood adult ont postcaptur biologicalReplicate01 technicalReplicate03
+ * SIDHWbAOC0103: SID human whiteBlood adult ont postcaptur biologicalReplicate01 technicalReplicate03
- * Item 3; SIDHPlPPP0202: SID human placenta placenta pacbio precaptur biologicalReplicate02 technicalReplicate02
+ * SIDHPlPPP0202: SID human placenta placenta pacbio precaptur biologicalReplicate02 technicalReplicate02

 # Quickstart
 To interrogate the file by sample ID, regex expressions can be used.